er-jpg/rabbitmq-docker-compose/README.md

  * Compose and run the image `docker-compose up` or detached with `docker-compose up -d`
  * Check the image status using `docker-compose ps`
  * Shutdown the image with `docker-compose down`
+ * RabbitMQ UI can be acessed via `http://localhost:15672/`

 ---